astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/red-vox.md

 ![Nicholai Hel](/uploads/sycamour/nicholai-hel.jpg "Nicholai Hel")

+> “It’s a very Russian thing to be incredibly cerebral, and simultaneously have this overabundance of feeling.
+I relate to that.
+My favourite composers are people like .
+I listen to that and it’s like: Fuck!
+That’s too much feeling!” - [source](https://www.theguardian.com/film/2016/jul/06/anton-yelchin-interview-green-room-cannes)

 * Nova, broad psychic powers
 * Son of a police detective hoping to put his powers to good use